herudi/maze/README.md

 Fly on the edge with [deno](https://deno.land) and [nanojsx](https://nanojsx.io/).

-Maze is simple CLI tools for building web.
+Maze is simple and small CLI tools for building web.

 > [WIP]. but work functionaly.